BALIST0N/HogsOfWarEditor/README.md

 - HIR & MCAP to JSON
 - remove forced passing "extension" on PMG,PTG,etcc.. classes (use memorystream + FileReadallbyte instead of filestream)
 - revamp the editor primary functions : rewrite "Additem" and save function
-- modding mode : build a verified working MAD + mtd with correct fac indexes, one for normal maps, one for snow maps
+- modding mode : build a verified working MAD + mtd with correct fac indexes
 - pigs are displayed with cross instead of squares
 - PogToJson V2 (easy, c# JsonSerialiser since .net 7)
 - export skyboxes
 - TIM.ConvertToPng() function
 - export map (terrain) with textures

 TODO :
 the tool :
-- in the meantime, export 6 dummy model with full team colors
+- in the meantime, export 7 dummy model with full team colors
+- create 3 different "modding .mad .mtd", one for normal maps, one for snow maps, one for desert maps
-- redo the modding mad+mtd to filter some incorrect models / game will load the first model wih the name, model index is ignored
+- redo the modding mad+mtd to filter some incorrect models / game will load the first model wih the name, model type number is ignored
-- export 1 model with multiple skins (tents, shelter)
+- export 1 model with multiple skins (tents, shelter) -> possible but need GLB/GLTF extension?
 - export 1 model with attached barrel (pillbox, artillery, tank)
 - manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)